remrama/DREaM/docs/source/annotation.rst

 Lucidity
 --------

+For some studies, you might want to highlight lucid sections of the report separately from the non-lucid sections.

 Lucid dreams are dreams where the dreamer becomes aware of the fact that they are dreaming while remaining asleep (`Baird et al., 2019 <https://doi.org/10.1016/j.neubiorev.2019.03.008>`_).
-Simple enough right?
-Not really (`Mallett et al., 2021 <https://doi.org/10.33735/phimisci.2021.63>`_).

-A lucid dream is not defined by vividness, nor by the amount of dream control.
-There is confusion here, perhaps because lucid dreams *tend to be* higher in vividness and dream control.

-A lucid dream does not need to have dream awareness throughout the entire dream.
-Dream awareness, or *lucidity*, can wax and wane throughout a dream.
+Deciding whether a dream is lucid or not can be difficult, since lucidity can occur in varying degrees (`Mallett et al., 2021 <https://doi.org/10.33735/phimisci.2021.63>`_), but for the purposes of this dream cleaning task we will set a **strict and exclusive threshold of fully recognizing that one is dreaming**.

+Lucid dreams *can* include the dreamer controlling the dream, though **it is not required**.
+There are many instances of a dreamer being aware of the dream but not able to control anything, and that still constitutes a fully lucid dream.

+Lucidity, or awareness of the dream, can happen momentarily.
+That is, **one can become aware of the dream and then "lose" it, going back to a non-lucid dream**.
 If lucidity appears at all, the dream qualifies as a lucid dream.

-But for annotating dreams, it is important to highlight lucid portions of a dream with a separate label/color.
+For annotating dreams, it is important to highlight lucid *sections* of a dream with a separate label/color.
 If a dream has lucid and non-lucid parts, only highlight the lucid parts as lucid dream content.

 .. raw:: html

    <blockquote class="dream">
    <em>
    <p><span class="nonlucid">I was in my old apartment.
-I was looking in the mirror and saw that I had long hair.</span> <span class="lucid">So I thought, I must be dreaming!</span> I probably had this realization because I actually but my hair in real life a few days ago.<span class="lucid"> I looked for the nearest window and stuck my head out to see how high up it was.
+I was looking in the mirror and saw that I had long hair.</span> <span class="lucid">So I thought, I must be dreaming!</span> I probably had this realization because I actually cut my hair in real life a few days ago.<span class="lucid"> I looked for the nearest window and stuck my head out to see how high up it was.
 It wasn't too far, so I tried to fly.</span></p>

    <p><span class="nonlucid">I was running from a bear in the woods, terrified.</span> <span class="lucid">But I became lucid and realized that I didn't need to run, since the bear wasn't even real!
 So I closed my eyes and re-opened them, and the bear was gone.
 I found myself at the edge of a cliff.
 I jumped off</span> then I woke up.</p>
    </em>
    </blockquote>

-In this case, you as the annotator are the judge of lucidity.
+In this case, **you as the annotator are the judge of lucidity**.
 That is, even if the author doesn't use the phrase "lucid", but they otherwise make it clear that they are aware of the dream, then it is lucid.

+Conversely, they might say "I was lucid" and then something like "but I didn't fully realize I was dreaming", in which case this would be non-lucid.
+Though if they only say "I was lucid" and don't imply anything that suggests otherwise, assume they understand the definition and mark it as lucid.

 .. raw:: html